Evaporation of binary liquids from a capillary tube: Analytical model

 \section{Analytical model}

 We present here a simplified description of the problem with the purpose of elucidating the physical mechanisms behind the different regimes observed in the experiments and the direct numerical simulations.
-Since the goal of this simplified description is not to carry out a one-to-one comparison with experiments, we introduce some assumptions that will allow us to treat the resulting problem analytically.
+We introduce some assumptions that will allow us to treat the resulting problem analytically.
 As we will show below, despite these simplifications, the quantitative comparison between the model and the experiments and simulations is reasonably good.
 Our one-dimensional analytical model relies on the following assumptions:

 (i) Constant properties: we assume that the properties of the water-glycerol mixture, namely, density $\rho$ and diffusion coefficient $D$, are constant and equal to the values corresponding to the initial composition.
-These properties can be obtained from figure \ref{fig:materialProp} in appendix \ref{section:app_Linearisation} by setting $w = w_i$.
+These properties can be obtained from figure \ref{fig:materialProp} in appendix \ref{section:app_property} by setting $w = w_i$.
 Setting density as constant in the continuity equation \eqref{eqn:continuity} yields that $u$ is independent of $z$ and only depends on $t$.
 Hence,

 (ii) Linearisation of the water vapour concentration difference: the concentration of water vapour at the liquid-gas interface depends on the concentration of water at $z=0^+$ \eqref{eqn:cws}.
-To solve the model analytically, we linearise the expression in \eqref{eqn:finalPopov} for the difference in concentration of the water vapour between $c_{w,s}(w_i)$ and $c_{w,s}(w_{eq})$ in terms of $w$ as
+To solve the model analytically, we linearise the expression in \eqref{eqn:finalPopov} for the difference in concentration of the water vapour between $c_{w,s}(w_i)$ and $c_{w,s}(w_\mathrm{eq})$ in terms of $w$ as

-where $x_i$, $\psi_i$, and $w_i$ are the initial mole fraction, activity coefficient, and weight fraction of water in the liquid mixture, respectively, and $w_{eq}$ the weight fraction of water at equilibrium, i.e. when $c_{w,s}$ becomes equal to $c_{w,\infty}$ and evaporation stops.
-In \eqref{eqn:deltaCs_linear}, we have effectively linearised $\left( c_{w,s}-c_{w,\infty} \right)$ in terms of $w$, between the initial ($w=w_i$) and final ($w=w_{eq}$) concentrations of water (see detailed derivation in appendix \ref{section:app_Linearisation}).
+where $x_i$, $\psi_i$, and $w_i$ are the initial mole fraction, activity coefficient, and weight fraction of water in the liquid mixture, respectively, and $w_\mathrm{eq}$ the weight fraction of water at equilibrium, i.e. when $c_{w,s}$ becomes equal to $c_{w,\infty}$ and evaporation stops.
+In \eqref{eqn:deltaCs_linear}, we have effectively linearised $\left( c_{w,s}-c_{w,\infty} \right)$ in terms of $w$, between the initial ($w=w_i$) and final ($w=w_\mathrm{eq}$) concentrations of water (see detailed derivation in appendix \ref{section:app_Linearisation}).
 Combining \eqref{eqn:finalPopov} and \eqref{eqn:deltaCs_linear}, we get

 where $h^{\ast}$, defined as